IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/1st-conference-on-syndrome-e/SynE1_2015_13_the-impact-of-group-affiliation-on-the-processing-of-others-emitted-social-signals.md

 ---

 <Youtube yt="IcgO1OjIbHA" caption="To be or not to be Charlie?
-The impact of group affiliation on the processing of others' emitted social signals" start="false" stop="false"></Youtube>
+The impact of group affiliation on the processing of others' emitted social signals"></Youtube>